When it comes to people forming immediate opinions of you, your business, services, or products, Google search results are king.

 The #1 Reason Why You Cannot Sue Google

-The reason you generally cannot sue Google for defamation (and related causes of action) is because it is protected under the federally enacted Internet law known as The Communications Decency Act (CDA).
+The reason you generally cannot sue Google for defamation (and related causes of action) is because it is protected under the federally enacted Internet law known as Section 230 of Communications Decency Act (CDA).

 But what is the CDA and why is Google protected by it?